 Ireland: Average Salary, Minimum Wage & Mortgages

-Salaries in Ireland are extremely high, as is their standard of living – not much worse from the standard of the United Kingdom as a whole.
+Salaries in Ireland are extremely high, as is their standard of living – not much worse than the standard of the United Kingdom as a whole.

-With a minimum wage reaching almost 2000$, a citizen of Ireland can live in this country and comfortably cover most expenses.
+With a minimum wage of 1,870.6$, a citizen of Ireland can live in this country and comfortably cover most expenses.

 Of course, those renting have a harder time paying the bills and their monthly rent, but it is possible.

-The average salary is well above 2000$ so an average citizen of this country should have no problems living and earning here.
+The average salary is 2,925.97$ so an average citizen of this country should have no problems living and earning here.